 Approved Date Effective Date Description of Changes 5/14/09 5/28/09 Ordered the State Lottery Director to commence a sports lottery as soon as practicable.
-Increased the State's share of video lottery net proceeds to 43.5% .
+Increased the State's share of video lottery net proceeds to 43.5%.
 Instituted a \$4 million aggregate annual video lottery agent license fee with each agent paying a prorated share.
 Reduced the amount of video lottery net proceeds directed to supplement the purses offered at Delaware harness and thoroughbred tracks.
 Directed various State officials and a representative of the racino industry to submit a proposal and any legislation deemed necessary for the operation of table games.
 (77 Del.
 Laws c 28; HS 1 for HB 100 w/ HA's 2, 3, 4 & 5).
 1/28/10 1/28/10 Authorized the introduction and operation of table games by the Delaware Lottery at licensed video lottery agents.
 Imposed a license fee structure that rewards video lottery agents for making capital investments by allowing them to reduce the annual license fee by up to 50% to account for the cost of capital projects, and that reduces the total license fee further if the video lottery agents can achieve certain table gaming revenue annual targets.
 Authorized the creation of a Lottery Commission, which would be responsible for conducting hearings on disputed licensing and exclusion matters.
 Authorized the Division of Gaming Enforcement (DGE), which would be responsible for investigating table gaming crimes.
 The DGE would also be responsible for conducting the employee and vendor background checks currently being conducted by the Video Lottery Enforcement Unit of the State Police.
 (77 Del.
 Laws c 219; HB 310 w/HA 2, HA 5, HA 6, HA 7, HA 8, HA 10, HA 11) 5/21/12 5/21/12 Operators of video lottery facilities must use data provided by the Division of Child Support Enforcement to identify large video lottery prize winners having outstanding child support debts.
 Once identified, such prizes would be used to pay child support debts.
 The Delaware Child Support System (DECSS) upon which this process would function is expected to be operational in the autumn of 2013.
 (78 Del.
-Laws c 245; SS1 for SB151 w/HA 1) 6/28/12 6/28/12 Authorized internet gaming under the control and operation of the Delaware Lottery including traditional lottery games as well as table and video lottery (offered in conjunction with video lottery agents).
-Authorized Keno and the expansion of sports lottery to additional venues.
-Established formulae for dividing new games proceeds.
-Restructured Video lottery agents' fees.
-(78 Del.
-Laws c 285; HB 333 w/ HA2, HA 1 to HA2)
+Laws c 245; SS1 for SB151 w/HA 1) 6/28/12 6/28/12 Authorized internet gaming under the control and operation of the Delaware Lottery including traditional lottery games as well as table and video lottery (offered in conjunction

-1/24/13 1/30/13 Put in place a temporary solution to allow for a fraternal or veterans organization with national affiliation or an organization whose membership consists primarily of veterans honorably discharged or active-duty service member to operate charitable video lottery machines within their organizations upon approval from the Director of the Lottery.
+1/24/13 Put in place a temporary solution to allow for a fraternal or veterans organization with national affiliation or an organization whose membership consists primarily of veterans honorably discharged or active-duty service member to operate charitable video lottery machines within their organizations upon approval from the Director of the Lottery.
 Such activity was only permitted until June 30, 2013.
 (79 Del.
 Laws, c 1, §2; 79 Del.
 Laws, c.
 77, §§2, 5; HB1)